KIT-Workflows/Test-WaNo/README.md

 # Test-WaNo

 The Test-WaNo WaNo implements the most used functionalities available within the SimStack workflow framework to define the inputs fields of the Graphical User Interface(GUI).
-Here we are covering the following set of Simstack features: `WaNoFloat`
+Here we are covering the following set of Simstack features: `WaNoFloat`, `WaNoInt`, `WaNoString`, `WaNoDropDown`,`WaNoDictBox`, `WaNoFile`, `WaNoMultipleOf`, and codtional options using the `WaNoBool`tag.

 a wide range of methods available within the Turbomole code, based on Gaussian basis sets this code has been applied for the development of many fast and low-scaling algorithms in the recent decades, turning it into one of the most widely used electronic structure programs.
 This WaNo affords experienced and inexperienced users to perform DFT and TDDFT calculations without requiring a deep understanding of Turbomole functionalities and specifications.
 The structure file in xyz format is the single mandatory file as the input of the WaNo.
 All the remaining input files are automatically generated or loaded from an external source.